Child Custody & International Abduction: The Hague Convention in Brazil

 Total: 1-2 years for contested cases

-Why ZS Advogados
+Why ZS Advogados for Cross-Border Custody?

-Need help with cross-border child custody disputes?
+Need help with child custody & international abduction: the hague convention in brazil?

 Every case is unique.
 Schedule a consultation and discover how we can help you navigate the Brazilian legal system with confidence.